tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_6.md

 I look up at her, pain and defiance mixing in my gaze.
 "Don’t look so surprised," I spit out through gritted teeth, the effort sending waves of pain through my broken hand.

-She crouches beside me, her expression complex, a war of emotions playing out in the depths of her icy blue eyes.
+Lockhart's expression complex, a war of emotions playing out in the depths of her icy blue eyes.

 Her gaze softens, an unexpected vulnerability flashing across her face.
 "You've made a grave mistake coming here," she says, her voice tinged with a hint of sorrow.